dharmtejaa/Chat-Bot/README.md

 ## **Running the Program**

-To run the Chatbot Assistant:
+To run the ChatBot Assistant:

 1. Ensure you have Python installed on your system.
-2. Copy the provided code into a Python file (e.g., chatbot.py).
+2. Copy the provided code into a Python file (e.g., ChatBotAssistant.py).
 3. Run the Python file using the following command:

-:> python chatbot.py
+:> python ChatBotAssistant.py

 ## **Notes**